 In granting the exemption, the Commission also considered the element of business risk that the venture was undertaking in order to serve NEPCO.
-Specifically, the Commission noted that the expectations of the parties were based on current assessments of the economics for coal transportation and the advantages of the new collier, and that unforeseen changes in demand for coal and technological innovations in coal transportation could result in losses for the venture.11 Under these circumstances, the Commission concluded that the market-based pricing formula, which was designed to produce a profit to the venture and provide a discount for NEPCO, would be appropriate.
+Specifically, the Commission noted that the expectations of the parties were based on current assessments of the economics for coal transportation and the advantages of the new collier, and that unforeseen changes in demand for coal and technological innovations in coal transportation could result in losses for the venture./14/ Under these circumstances, the Commission concluded that the market-based pricing formula, which was designed to produce a profit to the venture and provide a discount for NEPCO, would be appropriate.

-Section 3.2 The Requested Exemption is in the Public Interest and Will which EIS and ES propose to provide infrastructure and mechanical contracting services to the Utility Subsidiaries will ensure that the Utility Subsidiaries obtain the benefits of competition and that EIS and ES will provide these services to affiliates and non-affiliates alike on comparable terms.
+Section 3.2 The Requested Exemption is in the Public Interest and Will Not Frustrate the Purposes of Section 13(b).
+The terms and conditions under which ISI and ES propose to provide infrastructure and mechanical contracting services to the Utility Subsidiaries will ensure that the Utility Subsidiaries obtain the benefits of competition and that ISI and ES will provide these services to affiliates and non-affiliates alike on comparable terms.